Can You Rollover A 529 Into An IRA?

 Transferring Between 529 Plans

-While you cannot convert a 529 plan into an IRA however, they may be transferred directly into another plan that has a 529 without tax implications as long as both plans meet 529 criteria and follow the specific guidelines of beneficiaries for 529 accounts.
-This could prove particularly useful in the event that you discover a plan that charges less fees, better investment options or other features that are more compatible with your requirements than another existing 529 account.
+While you cannot change a 529 account into an IRA but they are able to transfer directly into an additional 529 plan with no tax implications as long as each plan meets the 529 guidelines as well as the beneficiary-specific requirements for 529 accounts.
+This could prove particularly useful in the event that you discover a plan that has lower fees, improved investment options or other features more suitable to your needs as compared to a different 529 account.

 Although 529 plans can’t be converted directly to an IRA, understanding these tools individually and in tandem will aid better decision-making when it comes to personal finances.
 With careful planning, both 529 plans and IRAs can serve as effective vehicles to meet your financial goals – be they funding an education or planning a secure retirement.